Which constraints of a numerical problem cause ill-conditioning?: Problems invariant under orthogonal symmetries

 \section{Problems invariant under orthogonal symmetries}

-A notable advantage of the least-squares condition number of an FCRE $F(\x,\y) = c$ is that it only requires information about the local behaviour of $F$ around a particular solution $(\x_0, \y_0)$.
+A notable advantage of the latent condition number of an FCRE $F(\x,\y) = c$ is that it only requires information about the local behaviour of $F$ around a particular solution $(\x_0, \y_0)$.
 In particular, it does not require an explicit parametrisation of all solutions in terms of $(\x_0, \y_0)$.
-By contrast, for some underdetermined systems studied in the literature, the derivation of their condition number relies on the solutions being unique up to a known equivalence relation \cite{Burgisser2013, Vannieuwenhoven2017}.
+By contrast, for some underdetermined systems studied in the literature, the derivation of their condition number relies on the solutions being unique up to a known equivalence relation, as in \cite[Section 14.3]{Burgisser2013} and \cite{Vannieuwenhoven2017}.

-When it \emph{is} known that the system is invariant under certain symmetries, however, more can be said about the condition number.
+When it \emph{is} known that the system is invariant under certain symmetries, however, more can be said about the condition numsber.
 For instance, since the condition number generally depends on the solution $\y$ and the parameter $\x$, it is natural to ask when it depends on the parameter alone.
-That is, when do two distinct $\y_1, \y_2$ that solve $F(\x,\y) = c$ for the same $\x$ satisfy $\kappa_{LS}[F](\x, \y_1) = \kappa_{LS}[F](\x, \y_2)$?
+That is, when do two distinct $\y_1, \y_2$ that solve $F(\x,\y) = c$ for the same $\x$ satisfy $\lscond[F^{-1}(c)](\x, \y_1) = \lscond[F^{-1}(c)](\x, \y_2)$?
 An obvious sufficient condition for this is that both $F$ and its solutions are invariant under some family of isometries.
 This is captured by the following statement.